cheema605/minnow-Stanford/writeups/check0.md

 Checkpoint 0 Writeup
 ====================

-My name: [your name here]
+My name: Ammar Bin Mudassar

-My SUNet ID: [your sunetid here]
+My SUNet ID: 23L-0630

-I collaborated with: [list sunetids here]
+I collaborated with: Hamza Akmal

-I would like to credit/thank these classmates for their help: [list sunetids here]
+I would like to credit/thank these classmates for their help: 23L-0513

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about 4 hours to do.
+I did attend the lab session.

-My secret code from section 2.1 was: [code here]
+My secret code from section 2.1 was: N/A

-I was surprised by or edified to learn that: [describe]
+I was surprised by or edified to learn that: How networks work

-Describe ByteStream implementation.
-[Describe data structures and approach taken.
-Describe alternative designs considered or tested.
-Describe benefits and weaknesses of your design compared with alternatives -- perhaps in terms of simplicity/complexity, risk of bugs, asymptotic performance, empirical performance, required implementation time and difficulty, and other factors.
-Include any measurements if applicable.]
+The ByteStream is implemented as a bounded FIFO buffer using a std::string for contiguous storage, along with counters to track bytes pushed, bytes popped, and a closed flag.
+This design keeps peek() simple and efficient by returning a std::string_view without copying.
+Alternative designs such as std::deque or a circular buffer were considered; while they offer faster pops, they complicate peek() or require more bookkeeping.
+Our approach favors simplicity and correctness over optimal asymptotic performance, which is acceptable for this assignment’s scale.

 - Optional: I had unexpected difficulty with: [describe]